Aurelia Nobels: Lower formula

 In 2023, Nobels competed in the Italian F4 Championship.
-She was supposed to start for Iron Lynx but later changed to Prema Racing, coming 26th overall.
+She was supposed to start for Iron Lynx but later changed to Prema Racing, finishing 26th overall.

 Nobels competing in an F1 Academy race at Zandvoort in 2024.

 F1 Academy

-2024 season
+2024

 For the 2024 season, she signed with ART Grand Prix to join the F1 Academy grid, with backing from Puma.
+She finished 12th in the overall standings, with 29 points.
+Her highest finish was fifth place in Race 2 at Zandvoort.

 2025

 Nobels continued with Puma and ART Grand Prix for the 2025 season.

-Formula One
+She earned her maiden podium and highest F1 Academy finish in third place at Race 1 in Las Vegas.

+GB3

+In 2026, Nobels moved to GB3 after two years in F1 Academy, joining Hillspeed.

+FIA Girls on Track - Rising Stars

 In December 2022, Nobels won the Senior category of the "Girls on Track – Rising Stars" – programme organized by the FIA Women in Motorsport Commission, and was awarded a place in the Ferrari Driver Academy.
+She departed the academy at the end of 2025, after concluding her two-year stint in F1 Academy.

 Personal life

 Nobels was born in Boston to Belgian parents and grew up in Brazil.

-She has competed under the flags of both Brazil and Belgium.
+Nobels has competed under the flags of both Brazil and Belgium.
 By virtue of jus soli, otherwise known as birthright citizenship, she is also a United States citizen.

+Nobels speaks English, Portuguese, French, Italian, and Spanish.